-Properly documenting your injury is critical to your ability to succeed in your injury claim.
-This begins immediately after the accident.
+Properly documenting your injury is critical to your ability to succeed in your injury claim and should begin immediately after the accident.
 This involves noting and preserving:

-In the period immediately following the accident there is additional information that should be gathered.
-At the earliest opportunity you should gather:
+Immediately after the accident, additional information should be gathered.
+At the earliest opportunity, you should obtain the following:

-- records relating to medical treatment arising as a result of the accident including the diagnosis, treatment, medication, and any other relevant information provided by doctors and healthcare providers.
+- Records relating to medical treatment arising as a result of the accident.
+This may include the diagnosis, treatment, medication, and any other relevant information provided by doctors and healthcare providers.

-Medical documentation will be significant and may include:
+Medical documentation will be significant and may include the following:

-Lost work will also be relevant to your settlement and you should gather evidence about your employment, income, and the income/work that you missed as a result of your injuries.
+Lost work will also be relevant to your settlement.
+You should also gather evidence about your employment, income, and the lost wages/work you missed as a result of your injuries.

 Timing is a critical part of the car accident whiplash settlement process.
 Statutes of limitations require that injury claims be filed within a predetermined period of time.
-Statutes of limitation vary significantly between states.
+Learn about statutes of limitations for your state.

 Another consideration involves determining the true extent of your injuries.
+You should seek immediate medical attention after the crash.
 The full extent of an injury may not be clear until long after the accident.
-Beginning the car accident whiplash settlement process before you fully understand the extent of your injuries could result in an undervalued settlement.
+If you begin the whiplash settlement process before fully knowing the extent of your injuries, you could receive an undervalued settlement.

 The Settlement Process

-- The Demand Letter -- You or your attorney send a demand letter with your description of the accident, the injuries you suffered, and the documentation of your damages.
+- The Demand Letter: You or your attorney send a demand letter with your description of the accident, the injuries you suffered documented by medical records, and the documentation of your damages

-At this point the insurance adjuster may agree to your terms, disagree in part or in whole, or send a counteroffer.
-The parties will then continue to exchange documents and statements until a mutually acceptable amount is determined or a stalemate is reached.
-If an agreement can't be reached the claim will need to be pursued in court.
+At this point, the insurance adjuster may agree to your terms, disagree in part or in whole, or send a counteroffer.
+The parties will continue to exchange documents and statements.
+This process continues until a mutually acceptable amount is determined.
+Or, if there is no agreement, a stalemate may be reached.
+If an agreement can't be reached, the claim will need to go to court.

 Get Legal Help With the Car Accident Whiplash Settlement Process